-A try-scorer three minutes into his senior debut for an England XV against the Barbarians at Twickenham in May, Henry Trinder crossed the USA line six days later on his first Saxons’ appearance in the Churchill Cup opener at Franklin’s Gardens.
+Six days later, Henry made another touchdown line on his first Saxons appearance in the Churchill Cup opener against the USA at Franklin’s Gardens.
 It capped his golden run in which he had bagged six Premiership tries in his final nine matches of the campaign for Gloucester.

-Educated at Kingshill School and Hartpury College, he played for Cirencester from the age of six and toured Australia with England Under 18s.
-He was a try-scorer in both the opening games in the 2009 Under 20s Six Nations’ Championship against Italy, in which he was man of the match, and Wales.
+Educated at Kingshill School and Hartpury College, he played for Cirencester from the age of six.
+He was a try-scorer in both the opening games in the 2009 U20 Six Nations Championship against Italy, in which he was man of the match, and Wales.

 Henry’s years as a mini-junior at Cirencester bring back fond memories.
-He said: “I started with the under sixes and although I was involved in football at school for a time, I came back and played until colts’ level.
+He said: “I started with the under 6s and although I was involved in football at school for a time, I came back and played until colts level.
 So many people helped me while I was there, including Simon Collyer-Bristow and Chris Davies, who encouraged me to play running rugby.”

-His quest to reach Test status does have precedents at the Cirencester club, now 63 years old.
+His quest to reach Test status does have precedents at the 64-year-old Cirencester club.
 Steve Mills played five times for England from 1981-84 and fellow Gloucester hooker Neil McCarthy, who won three caps in 1999-2000, are both ‘Ciren’ old boys.

 5 points – 1T